One-loop Lipatov vertex in QCD with higher $\epsilon$-accuracy: Introduction

 At present, the BFKL kernel in the next-to-the-leading order (NLO) is known both for forward scattering, {\it i.e.} $t = 0$ and vacuum quantum numbers in the $t$-channel~\cite{Fadin:1998py,Ciafaloni:1998gs}, and for $t\neq 0$ and any possible two-gluon color exchange in the $t$-channel~\cite{Fadin:1998jv,Fadin:2000kx,Fadin:2000hu,Fadin:2005zj}.
 The kernel for the forward scattering is widely used in phenomenology (see, for example,~\cite{Ducloue:2013bva,Celiberto:2020tmb,Celiberto:2020wpk} and references therein).

 The problem of developing the BFKL approach in the next-to-NLLA (NNLLA) and, in particular, the calculation of the next-to-NLO (NNLO) corrections to the BFKL kernel, has been standing for a long time.
-Recently, the one-loop central emission vertex for two gluons which are not strongly ordered in rapidity in $\mathcal{N}=4$ SYM and the pure gauge, or $n_f=0$, part of the QCD three-loop Regge trajectory have been computed, respectively, in~\cite{Byrne:2022wzk} and~\cite{DelDuca:2021vjq}.
+The one-loop central emission vertex for two gluons which are not strongly ordered in rapidity in $\mathcal{N}=4$ SYM and the pure gauge, or $n_f=0$, part of the QCD three-loop Regge trajectory have been computed, respectively, in~\cite{Byrne:2022wzk} and~\cite{DelDuca:2021vjq}.
+Recently, the full QCD three-loop Regge trajectory has been computed in~\cite{Caola:2021izf} and~\cite{Falcioni:2021dgr}.
 It is also important to mention that the BFKL equation, in the LLA and in the NLLA, is derived using the pole Regge form of QCD amplitudes with gluon quantum numbers in cross-channels and negative signature.
 However, this form is violated in the NNLLA.
 This was first shown in~\cite{DelDuca:2001gu} when considering the non-logarithmic terms in two-loop amplitudes for elastic scattering.
 A detailed consideration of the terms responsible for the breaking of the pole-Regge form in two- and three-loop amplitudes was performed in~\cite{DelDuca:2013ara,DelDuca:2013dsa,DelDuca:2014cya}.
 In~\cite{Fadin:2016wso,Fadin:2017nka,Caron-Huot:2017fxr} it was shown that the observed violation of the pole-Regge form can be explained by the contributions of the three-Reggeon cuts.
 A procedure for disentangling the Regge cut and Regge pole in QCD in all orders of perturbation theory has been suggested in~\cite{Falcioni:2021dgr}.

 The NNLLA formulation of BFKL requires not only two and three-loop calculations, but also higher $\epsilon$-accuracy of the one-loop results.
 Thus, since the NLO RRG vertex has a singularity $1/\epsilon^2$, it must be known in general up to terms of order $\epsilon^2$ to ensure the accuracy $\epsilon^0$ in the part of the kernel containing the product of two RRG vertices.
 Of course, in the region of small transverse momentum $\vec p$ of the produced gluon, the accuracy must be higher ($\epsilon^3$).
 Fortunately, in this region the vertex was obtained in~\cite{Fadin:1996yv} exactly in $\epsilon$.
 Therefore, an urgent task is to calculate the one-loop RRG vertex for any $\vec p$ with accuracy $\epsilon^2$.
 In the planar maximally supersymmetric $ \mathcal{N} = 4$ Yang-Mills theory, the Lipatov vertex, within accuracy $\epsilon^2$, has been computed in~\cite{DelDuca:2009ae}.